DCRT-LUMC/exonviz/paper.md

 `ExonViz` is a Python package and web application which creates biologically accurate transcript figures, including features such as coding regions, genetic variants and exon reading frames.
+The [ExonViz website](https://exonviz.rnatherapy.nl) has been used to generate over 8000 transcript figures between September 2023 and September 2025.

 ExonViz is written in Python 3, its web interface is built using Flask.
 It uses the public Mutalyzer API [@Lefter2021] to fetch transcript information.
 This gives ExonViz access to all transcripts defined in the RefSeq [@OLeary2016] and Ensembl [@Harrison2024] databases across many species, ranging from human and mouse to fruit fly and coelacanth.
 Transcripts and annotations defined on the reverse strand are reversed on the fly, so ExonViz always visualizes transcripts in their forward orientation.

 ![Example transcript highlighting ExonViz features. **5' UTR**: Non coding region at the start of the transcript. **CDS start**: Start of the coding